How weird are worlds around other stars?

 Would you like me to visit and rave about exoplanets at your venue?

-I plan to be in the UK from (roughly -- updated when flights are finalised!)
-September 1st - 17th.
+I plan to be in the UK from September 3rd - 17th.
 I'd be very happy to fit you in if my schedule permits.
 My talk should be suitable for everyone from about 7+ (although the book may be better suited to adults and older teens).

 N. America Tour November 2017